secretstartups/handbook/content/handbook/legal/legalops/navex.md

 If you are experiencing course completion issues, follow these best practices:

 - Ensure your internet connection is stable.
-- Don’t leave the course unattended without input (i.e., running in the background).
+- Don't leave the course unattended without input (i.e., running in the background).
-- Close out of the course prior to changing networks, docking/undocking computers, locking your computer, stepping away from your computer, or completing other work (use the internal course ‘x’ as opposed to the main window ‘x’).
+- Close out of the course prior to changing networks, docking/undocking computers, locking your computer, stepping away from your computer, or completing other work (use the internal course 'x' as opposed to the main window 'x').

 For questions, reach out in `#compliance-training` on Slack.